Dairy products and beef are the primary dietary sources of conjugated linoleic acid.

 Taking it does not appear to prevent weight gain in previously obese people who lost some weight.

-On the other hand, adding CLA to fatty foods doesn’t seem to promote weight loss.
+On the other hand, adding CLA to fatty foods doesn’t promote weight loss.
 However, adding it to milk can help decrease body fat in obese adults.

 In children, taking three grams of CLA a day appears to help reduce body fat.